About Us

 Mavis Thorpe Clark

-Although written a long time ago this is still really the only full account or biography of this incredible Victorian.
-Christian pastor, elder, community leader, politician, state governor and sportsman.
-As with each of these books, this provides invaluable understandings of both the personal and wider issues and forces at work that have shaped Indigenous issues in Victoria to what they are today.
+Although written a long time ago this is still really the only full account or biography of this incredible man.
+Pastor Sir Doug Nicholls was a Christian pastor, elder, community leader, politician, state governor and sportsman.
+This provides invaluable understandings of both the personal and wider issues and forces at work that have shaped Indigenous issues, particularly in Victoria.

 Get Resource